No items found.

 Physical symptoms

-Physical symptoms are usually the first to appear:
+Physical symptoms are among the most common:

 • Headaches (most common)